 If you're now worried that you can't individualize zenon and are totally dependent on the object properties, the good news is: Of course you can individually adapt the design of zenon.
 To do so, use preferably VBA or the VSTA (.NET) development environment.
-Additionally, zenon offers many interfaces to communicate with hardware and software and boasts zenon Logic with an integrated SCADA logic.
+Additionally, zenon offers many interfaces to communicate with hardware and software and and has an integrated SCADA logic with zenon Logic.